August Monthly Update

 Big Dan jumped in the skid steer to scrape the driveway of all loose material.
 This area needs to settle but won’t be dressed for a fair while yet, so it doesn’t need to look good, just provide access and not weaken the porch wall.
 Ignore the weeds, it’s summer in South West Scotland so you’ll never be able to control them fully, and they are not a priority for us and that wall and rubble section won’t exist in the end anyway!

 Unbeknownst to us, still working into the evening, the camera stopped capturing its timelapse.
 That means that there are some chunky gaps in progress on the gable end and around the side.
-I have some short clips but really, this photo sums it up at the 7:30pm when we downed tools and went to the pub:
+I have some short clips but really, this photo sums it up at 7:30pm when we downed tools and went to the pub:

 Here you can see where the giant rubble pile was at the beginning of the week.
 All pipework is buried and bedded.
 The gravel to the back can be overfilled, but we’re waiting for the broken wall heads to be removed and the render to be set first.
 Although it looks like a total mess, this area is actually perfect.